lizawilliamson050/notes/README.md

 First, prioritize your tasks.
 When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
 By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
 You can use the MoSCoW method to categorize your task: Must have, Should have , Could have and Won't have.This will make sure you don' t waste time on tasks that are not essential for the completion of a task.
 Next, wisely plan time.
 Time management is crucial for programmers.
 Use tools like Trello, Todoist or Google Calendar to plan and schedule your work.
 Break down large tasks into smaller, manageable tasks and allocate time for each.
 Make sure to leave enough time buffer for unexpected challenges or blockers.By planning your schedule,you can make better use of time and avoid last-minute stress.

+# 2024-02-23
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your work, you can ensure that you are making progress on the right things.

+Next, use time management techniques to plan out your day or week.
+Break down larger tasks into smaller, manageable pieces, then allocate time for each piece.
+Using a scheduling tool, such as Todoist or Trello, can help keep you organized and on track.
+Remember to leave time in each day for breaks and downtime, as this can lead to increased productivity and creativity.
+ --
+ Additionally, always be learning and growing in the field of programming.
+Keep up with the latest trends and technologies, attend conferences and workshops, read blogs and research papers.
+Not only will this help make you a better programmer, but it will also keep your skills relevant in an ever-changing industry.